carnarez/polars-unpack/README.md

 - The `polars.Array` is considered the \[obsolete\] ancestor of `polars.List` and expected to behave identically.
-- Each unpacked column will be renamed as their full JSON path to avoid potential identical names.
+- Unpacked columns will be renamed as their full respective JSON paths to avoid potential identical names.

 ### `unpack.unpack_ndjson`